 One persistent myth about Cesarean delivery is that after you have one, you can never deliver vaginally again.
 Although there are some risks to keep in mind, this is simply not true.
-In general, women who plan to have children again after a C-section have two options for their next birth: another C-section, or a vaginal birth after c-section delivery, also known as VBAC.
+In general, women who plan to have children again after a previous Cesarean section(C-section) have two options for their next birth: another C-section, or vaginal birth after cesarean delivery, also known as VBAC.
+VBAC isn’t right for everyone, though.
+Certain factors, such as a high-risk uterine scar, can lower your likelihood of VBAC and make the option inappropriate.

-A Cesarean delivery is a major surgical procedure.
-Many women prefer to deliver vaginally for a variety of reasons, including:
+Cesarean delivery is a major surgical procedure.
+Many women prefer to deliver vaginally for a variety of reasons.
+A successful VBAC has many benefits such as:

 - Less invasive than surgery.